Combat System

 Turn Order Example

-Ties are broken by suit in reverse alphabetical order: Spades → Diamonds → Clubs → Hearts
+Ties are broken by suit: Spades → Diamonds → Clubs → Hearts.
+Players can change their turn order each round.

 Action Economy